 After crossing the river, for a change, you will have a steep part to overcome.

-In Santa Rosa there is a camping with a shower and toilet.
+In Santa Rosa, there is a camping site with a shower and toilet.
 There is also a shop where you can buy drinks, snacks and sweets.
-For example, a water bottle of 0.65 liters costs 4 soles, the bottle of water 2.5 liter costs 12 soles.
-In this place lives one family which prepares meals for tourists.
-Due to desire to support locals and maybe our laziness we decided to order dinner.
-Price for spaghetti, very large portions and delicious, was only 9 soles.
-Overall, there are some different dishes in the offer, and the price ranged from 6 to 10 soles.
+Here, a water bottle of 0.65 liters costs 4 Soles, the bottle of water 2.5 liters costs 12 Soles.
+Here, there is also a family who prepares meals for tourists.
+Due to our desire to support locals and also due to our laziness, we decided to order dinner.
+The price for a very large and delicious portion of spaghetti was 9 Soles.
+There is a range of dishes on offer that cost between 6 and 10 Soles.

-For camping in Santa Rosa we paid 5 soles from the tent.
-In the price was included a shower.
-That the shower provided only cold water, but it was the best shower I’ve ever had.
-The water was not icy, and with the prevailing climate here, hot and very humid, it was perfect option.
+To camp in Santa Rosa, we paid 5 Soles.
+This included the prices of a shower and tent.
+Despite the shower only having cold water, it was the best shower I have ever had.
+The water was not icy, and with the prevailing climate here, hot and very humid – it was perfect option.

-To avoid the heat, which significantly impedes trekking and to complete the trip in three days, the second day we started quite early.
-We woke up at 4:30 in the morning, and we went in the way at 5:15 am.
-The first 3 hours were quite hard in the morning – all the time climbing up to a small village called Marampata.
-This extra effort was compensated with breathtaking views.
+To avoid the heat, which significantly impedes the trekking and time to complete the trip in three days; we started the second day quite early.
+We woke up at 4:30 AM and were on our way by 5:15 AM.
+The first 3 hours were quite hard, as it was a steady upward climb to a small village called Marampata.
+However, this extra effort was compensated with breathtaking views.

-We walked almost in the clouds, which changed the direction every minute, disclosing spectacular views.
-In the village Marampata we stopped for a short rest and breakfast.
+We were practically walking in the clouds, which changed the direction every minute, disclosing spectacular views.
+In the village of Marampata, we stopped for a short rest and breakfast.

-In one of the shops we bought fruits and water and continued our journey.
-From the checkpoint, where the tourists have to pay entrance tickets to Choquequirao (37 soles) you can already see huge terraces built by the Incas.
-Due to the fact that we conquered this route early in the morning, the clouds that stretched out over the entire complex of archaeological added an extra dose of mystery.
+In one of the shops here, we bought fruits and water and continued our journey.
+From the checkpoint before Choquequirao, where tourists have to pay an entrance fee of 37 Soles, we could already see the huge terraces built by the Incas.
+Due to the fact that we conquered this route early in the morning, the clouds that stretched out over the entire complex added an extra dose of mystery.
 Something amazing.
-At the checkpoint, we found no one, so after the break for taking some photos, we continued the route.
+At the checkpoint, we found no one, so after stopping to take some photos, we continued the route.
 The ruins of Choquequirao appeared one hour later.
-In the middle of the road we came across a guard for whom we had to pay the 37 soles for entrance ticket.

-We arrived to the ruins around 8:45 am.
+We arrived at the ruins around 8:45 AM.
 We had a few hours to explore this unique and beautiful place.
-We were a little tired but in the same time very happy.
-We had Choquequirao only for us.
-It was an amazing place, far away from everything.
-We felt like we were on the end of the world.
-The view from this place is wonderful.
-You can see some different valleys below and even snowy peaks around.
+We were a little tired but at the same time very happy.
+We had Choquequirao all to ourselves.
+It was an amazing place, far away from everything – and it felt like we were at the end of the world.
+The views from the site are wonderful.
+You can see different valleys below you and snowy peaks around you.

-Around 12:30 pm we started to head back to Santa Rosa, where we arrived around 4 pm.
-After short break we continued the trek down to the river – Playa Rosalina.
+At around 12:30 PM, we started to head back to Santa Rosa, where we arrived at around 4:00 PM.
+After a short break, we continued the trek down to the river – Playa Rosalina.
 Here we decided to stay for a night.
-After taking cold, fresh shower we prepared delicious food and went to sleep.
+After taking a cold, fresh shower; we prepared delicious food and went to sleep.
 We were quite tired, because the last 4 hours of the route were hard, especially for our knees.
-All the time down, down, down.

-The third day we started as early as the last two days.
-This time, we woke up at 4:00 am.
-A quick packing of our things, submission of tents and it was time to start trekking.
-Part of our team had a lot of problems after second day, especially muscles and knees made themselves felt.
-From Playa Rosalina we climbed uphill all the time, about 2 hours.
+On day three, we started as early as the last two days.
+We woke up at 4:00 AM, quickly packed up our things and started trekking.
+Part of our team faced a lot of problems after the second days, experiencing sore muscles and knees.
+From Playa Rosalina, we climbed uphill for 2 hours.

-Then, there was some parts flat and finally, the last part of the trip – uphill again.
-We all found that in general this day is quite hard for every one.
+Then, there were some flat parts, and finally, the last part of the trip – uphill again.
+We all found that this day was the most challenging for everyone.

-The whole trek we ended around 11:00 am.
-I mean, at this time we arrived at Curahuasi.
-Normally from the house which is situated near this point, everyone wanders another 3 hours to the village of Cachora.
-But as I mentioned before, this part we overcame by car.
+The whole trek we ended around 11:00 AM, which was when we arrived at Curahuasi.
+Normally from the house which is situated near this point, everyone wanders for another 3 hours to the village of Cachor – but as I mentioned before, we overcame this part by car.

 In Cachora we had to catch a taxi to Curahuasi, which was not so easy.
-We had to wait for the first opportunity around 40 minutes.
-It took the next 15 minutes haggling with the taxi driver for a convenient price.
-Fortunately, the taxi driver relented, and took us to the main road where we could catch a next taxi to the village Curahuasi, from where there was a bus to Cusco.
+We had to wait 40 minutes to find a taxi and then spent 15 minutes haggling with the driver for a convenient price.
+Fortunately, the taxi driver relented, and took us to the main road where we could catch our next taxi to the village of Curahuasi, from where there was a bus to Cusco.

-It was a really great 3 days on the Choquequirao trek :-).
+It was a really great 3 days on the trek to Choquequirao :-).